 Going through my clothes three times meant that I was able to be more real about what pieces I like, and what pieces I was holding onto.
 By going through my clothing multiple times, it made it easier to slowly pare items down.

-During the second or third time going through my clothing, I’d be like, “Oh.
+The first time I went through my clothing, there were a lot of item that I wasn’t sure about giving away.
+So, I kept those.
+Then, during the second or third time going through my clothing, I’d be like, “Oh.
 I decided to keep this 2 month ago, and I still haven’t worn it.
 It’s time to let this go!”

 Real talk though, I’m now unboxing and hanging up clothing in my new apartment – and I’m giving more clothing pieces away, lol.